GeoGrammenidis/auto-suggester/README.md

 ### Step 9, Added cache

 Cached results from fetching because we need to have latest theresults.
 There is no point in fetching again something that is already fetched but we keep it only for 5 mins so that we keep results fresh.

+### Step 10, Added loading state

+Supported loading.
+I had already prepared the states to support it.
+The search was done in 2 state changes for that reason.